Joseph de Picciotto Bey

 Joseph de Picciotto Bey (יוסף דה פיצ'וטו ביי) was an Egyptian economist and community leader.
 He is best known for being the first Jewish senator appointed by King Fuad I of Egypt in 1924.
 In addition to his political career, de Picciotto was a distinguished expert in economics and held various leadership positions, including as a member of the board of directors.

-A member of Sephardi Jewish community, he contributed periodically to Al Muqattam, where his economic and financial studies were well received and an expert in economics, and a member of the board of directors of several companies, among them the bank Cassa di Sconto e di Risparmio.
+A member of the Sephardi Jewish community, he contributed periodically to Al Muqattam, where his economic and financial studies were well received, and was an expert in economics and a member of the board of directors of several companies, among them the bank Cassa di Sconto e di Risparmio.
 In Egypt, at the request of Senator Joseph de Picciotto Bey, the Senate decided, according to press reports, not to hold meetings on the Sabbath day.
 Joseph de Picciotto Bey was the Gabbay of "Eliyahu Hanavi Synagogue" in Alexandria, Egypt (1914–1932).

 Early life

-Joseph de Picciotto was born on April 15, 1872, in Alexandria, Egypt, to a family of Aleppo origin.
+Joseph de Picciotto was born on April 15, 1872, in Alexandria, Egypt, to a family originally from Aleppo.
 During his youth, he worked in an import-export company, gaining valuable experience in the business world.
 He was highly regarded for his expertise in economics and served on the boards of several companies, including Cassa di Sconto e di Risparmio, a prominent bank.